 Explain Your Intention

 Once you’ve introduced yourself and made sure the client realizes you already made contact once before, try to summarize why you are emailing them.
 Do not make the assumption they remember your previous email.
-Create the same message just in a different format.
+Create the same message, just in a different format.

-In order to create a compelling follow-up email, you should identify your main goals and make the effort to explain the primary objectives of your email.
 For example, you might want the client to provide you with specific information or update you on a certain matter.
 Your objective can be to set a meeting, get the client to participate in your study, test your product or get familiar with your service.
-Follow-up emails can be great for reconnecting with existing clients or getting feedback.

 Finally, when portraying your intention in a follow-up, keep it short and sweet.